Disciplinary Research Collaborations

 - Finalise a budget plan and ethics application

 - Present the research in a final report and as another artefact of the teams’ choice

 The student partnership team are available to address any queries you may have about your project.
 We can help you by discussing your project ideas, forming a team and submitting an application.
 We will also support you through the process of your project in a number of other ways such as:

 - Hosting workshops on the project process and planning, as well as report writing

 - Funding – up to £300 for project costs, and possibly further funds for dissemination

 - Providing templates and resources to help you with your ethics and budget application

 - Disseminating your findings within the institution and possibly beyond

 Download an application form.
 For entry into cycle 1, you must submit your application by 12pm on the 25thOctober 2019.
 Cycle 2 applications will close at 12pm on the 5thFebruary 2020.
 It is also possible to transition into Cycle 2 after receiving ethics and budget approval in Cycle 1.
 Please refer to the Westminster Co-Creators Principles before you apply.
 To submit your application, please email it to email@example.com

-Come along to our Networking event on the 2nd October 1.30-3.30pm in RS250 to discuss ideas and find a team.
+Come along to our Students as Co-Creators Networking Event on the 2nd October 1.30-3.30pm (room TBC) to discuss ideas and find a team.
 If you have any further questions, please contact the Student Partnership Programme Coordinator, Moonisah Usman on firstname.lastname@example.org